kasvith/blog/content/posts/deno-first-impression.md

 But the API is not compatible for NodeJS.
 But there are plans to bring existing large Node package base to Deno easily.

-Checkout standard library [here](https://deno.land/std)Deno provides a well written standard library.
+Checkout standard library [here](https://deno.land/std).
+Deno provides a well written standard library.
 This allows writing programs as you do in a language like Golang.
 Provides much stuff out of the box so it's up to your imagination.

 But the API is not compatible for NodeJS.
 But there are plans to bring existing large Node package base to Deno easily.